sblauth/cashocs/demos/documented/optimal_control/10_dirichlet_control/doc_dirichlet_control.md

 >
 > We see, that with `eta = 1e4` we get a relative error of under `5e-3 %`, which is
 > more than sufficient for any application.

+The complete code can be found in demo_dirichlet_control.py